gravity-ui/websql-autocomplete/README.md

 # About

-A tool that suggest sql completion for various sql dialects.
+A tool that provides autocompletion for various sql dialects.

 # Repository structure